 Cellular and GPS Introduction

 This page describes LEO 2 features available for LINKA Fleets.
-For personal use, visit our for information regrading cellular functionality
+For personal use, visit our website for information regrading cellular functionality

 LEO 2 Pro is a smart bicycle lock with built-in cellular and GPS tracking capabilities.
 The following are a short description of the features: